About the Institute

 Currently, she is engaged in private psychoanalytic practice, group psychotherapy and organizational counseling.

 He has extensive experience in the field of personnel management in Russian and foreign companies, including as a personnel director.
 Experience of teaching at the HSE, the Academy of Civil Service under the President of the Russian Federation (Yekaterinburg), the Institute of Clinical and Applied Psychoanalysis, the Moscow Institute of Psychoanalysis, the Novosibirsk Institute of Psychoanalysis, the Novosibirsk Institute of Group Analysis( NIGRA), as well as experience of regular participation in conferences and seminars in the field of psychology and personnel management in Russia and abroad, including conferences of the CPT, ISPSO, seminars of CBSD, Ecopsi, the American Chamber of Commerce (personnel Management) in Moscow.

-Dr Simon Tucker (London)
+Dr Simon Tucker (UK)

 Simon is a doctoral supervisor and Associate Organising Tutor on Masters programmes Consulting and Leading in Organisations and was previously the Course Lead for the Masters programme in Strategic Leadership and Management also at the Tavistock Clinic in London.
 He was previously the Executive Director of OPUS an established International Charity and a Senior Lecturer at Essex University.